-NOTE: All mitigations and recommendations from specialist reports included in the Basic Assessment Report for this assessment must be adhered to.
+NOTE: All mitigations and recommendations from specialists as included in the Basic Assessment Report (Appendix G) for this project must be adhered to.

 6. RECOMENDATIONS

 The following are site specific recommendations, as per the various specialist assessments of the project.
 Please note that if there is any contradication between the following specialists recommendations and/or the conditions of the Environmental Authorisation, and the recommendations in Section 7 and 8 below, the Environmental Authorisation and specialist recommendations take precident.